-The 2022 Selling Power 500 Largest Sales Forces in America includes the top 200 companies in the manufacturing industry, the top 200 companies in the service industry, the top 50 insurance companies, the 30 largest direct-selling companies, and the top 20 automotive-dealer organizations (megadealers).
+The 2023 Selling Power 500 Largest Sales Forces in America list includes the top 200 companies in the manufacturing industry, the top 200 companies in the service industry, the top 50 insurance companies, the 30 largest direct-selling companies, and the top 20 automotive-dealer organizations (megadealers).
 Every year, new companies make the list while others drop off.

 In other categories: